-FHA Mortgage Bank Sets 10,000-Home Target For Abuja by 2027
+FHA Mortgage Bank Sets 10,000-Home Target for Abuja By 2027

 Mohammed paid tribute to the late founding Managing Director of BAM, Abubakar Mohammed, describing him as a visionary whose legacy continues to inspire the firm’s mission.

 “We have completed Expressview and are ready for the next challenge.
-Our team is eager to go and the time is now,” he said.
+Our team is eager to go and the time is now,” Abdulmumin said.

-With the successful completion of Expressview Estate, stakeholders have said FHA’s renewed push, anchored on private-sector partnerships and expanded access to low-interest mortgages, signals a new phase in Nigeria’s quest to bridge its 18-million-unit housing deficit and ensure affordable and sustainable shelter for all.
+With the successful completion of Expressview Estate, stakeholders say FHA’s renewed push, anchored on private-sector partnerships and expanded access to low-interest mortgages, signals a new phase in Nigeria’s quest to bridge its 18-million-unit housing deficit and ensure affordable, sustainable shelter for all.